 How to File a Lemon Law Case in Los Angeles?

-If you have a written manufacturer’s warranty that covers your vehicle and you have given the dealer two or more opportunities to fix its defects without the problem being repaired, you may be able to move forward with a lawsuit demanding relief under the California Lemon Law.
+If you have a written manufacturer’s warranty that covers your vehicle and you have given the dealer two or more opportunities to fix its defects without the problem being repaired, you may be able to move forward with a lawsuit demanding relief under the California lemon law.

-A California Lemon Law attorney with The Barry Law Firm can meet with you to discuss the problem you have experienced with your automobile and your rights under California’s Lemon Law.
+The lemon law attorneys at The Barry Law Firm can meet with you to discuss the problem you have experienced with your automobile and your rights under California’s Lemon Law.

 In order for us to file a claim against your vehicle’s manufacturer, we will need to review and obtain certain documents, such as the following: